en_USEnglish

 Monitor production performance

-Performance optimization for different types of application
+Performance optimization for different types of applications

 Web applications